 Not only is this classic recipe delicious, it's also a frugal dish, since it uses inexpensive and flavorful chuck roast.
 The secret to the dish is to brown the beef very well to get a deep, rich taste.

-- 3 lbs. boneless beef chuck roast, cut into 2-inch pieces
+- 3 pounds boneless beef chuck roast (cut into 2-inch pieces)

-- 1 tsp. salt, plus more as needed
+- 1 teaspoon salt (plus more as needed)

 - 4 cups cold beef stock or broth

-- 3 carrots, peeled, cut into 1-inch pieces
+- 3 carrots (peeled and cut into 1-inch pieces)

 - 1 bay leaf

 - 1/4 teaspoon dried thyme